mikewitt/ramblings/content/posts/blog-init.md

 +++
 title = 'Blog.init'
 date = 2025-10-14T12:49:32-04:00
-draft = true
 +++

 I never gave much thought to making a blog, but more recently, I've been coming across things for which there is little or no good documentation.
 So, I thought why not?

+# Background
 Of course, then I started to think more about it and realized that it would be a good way for me to keep track of projects.
 Nothing I do has been quick, and there's always more I *could* do, so I thought that writing down whatever I was working on and documenting my thoughts might help me put down and later pick a project back up.
-Lately, I've been working on a Rust-based implementation of PTP, but it's taken me longer than I expected... or rather the scope has creeped.
+Lately, I've been working on a Rust-based implementation of PTP, but it's taken me longer than I expected... or rather the scope has creeped.{{% sidenote %}} Because of *course* it has {{% /sidenote %}}

 I've also looked at other platforms for blogging, and I found [Hugo] which is mostly what I'd expect a blogging platform to be, if not more involved than what I had initially hoped.
 However, it also gives me a great deal of control (perhaps to my own detriment) and now publishing this blog has become an endeavor and project in its own right.